jcodic/chiamon/README.md

 -----

-This soft is completely free & opensource and I don't make it for money, but if you find this piece of software helpful and useful you can give me some donation to:
+This soft is completely free & opensource and I don't make it for money, but if you find this piece of software helpful and useful you can give me some donation to:<br/>

-bitcoin -> bc1qq3k8zflkacmv8n3rnh4fcw76886y7z7j3mez59
+bitcoin -> bc1qq3k8zflkacmv8n3rnh4fcw76886y7z7j3mez59<br/>
-bincoin cash -> qzdr7e925jy3pjngu2lncc0akkg66540pq74zje8v5
+bincoin cash -> qzdr7e925jy3pjngu2lncc0akkg66540pq74zje8v5<br/>

 Thank you.